chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 #### Populating a Summary Index <a name="populating"></a>

 After creating a scheduled search report, you will continue to add events to your summary index at the configured incremental times.
 You can also populate the summary index with previous / older data using a derivative of the following search string:

+__This search takes a lot of time & resources to complete - use judiciously:__

 ```